 JANUARY AND AUGUST ACADEMIES

 From its inception, the J-School has offered voluntary enrichment workshops during January intersession.
 The three weeks of mini-courses are attended by our students, alumni, CUNY college undergraduates, and Journalism School applicants.
-They take such courses as Math for Journalists, Freelancing, Smart Photos with Smart Phones, Using Social Media for Background and Storytelling, Covering Diversity, Travel Writing, and Got Grammar?
+They take such courses as Math for Journalists, Freelancing, Smart Photos with Smart Phones, Using Social Media for Background and Storytelling, Covering Diversity, and Travel Writing.

 In August, we provide three days of introductory workshops to incoming students and applicants to future classes.
 These sessions include News Photography, Social Media for Journalists, and Art of the Personal Essay.